v4ngelix/w8-tracker/README.md

     * Might not be possible to use several ports on zone.ee server.

 * BE:
-  * Set up typescript compilation
+  1. Set up typescript compilation.
-  * Learn RESTful by building API endpoints with pure node.js.
-  * Use proxying to avoid cors issues.
+  2.Use proxying to avoid cors issues.
-    * Get root path from .env file.
+  3. Get root path from .env file.
-  * Retrieve data from a SQL database.
-    * Save credentials in a .env file.
+  4. Remove credentials from the code, read them from an .env file.
+  5. Enable deleting weights.

 * DEVOPS:
   * Try Github webhooks.
 (POST query after events)